 Can businesses sue for defamation of character?

-Yes, businesses can sue for defamation if false statements harm their reputation or financial standing.
+Yes, businesses in Minnesota can sue for defamation if false statements harm their reputation or financial standing.

 Can you go to jail for defamation of character?